Domestic Violence During COVID-19

 How Does Children’s Bureau Help?

 Children’s Bureau therapists assist families who are experiencing domestic violence by working with non-violent adults and their children in making safety plans.
 Children’s Bureau clinicians also aid families in connecting with domestic violence agencies that can provide more specialized resources and support.
 Children’s Bureau therapists also help children and families understand the impact of witnessing domestic violence.
 Through our counseling for kids program, mental health professionals engage youth in processing the trauma in a safe environment.

-Additionally, Children’s Bureau prevention programs- through case management, parenting classes and programs, and home visiting programs, among others- support in preventing domestic violence through education about healthy relationships, assistance in obtaining resources that might lower stress levels, and by building community (reducing isolation for potential victims).
+Additionally, Children’s Bureau child abuse prevention programs- through case management, parenting classes and programs, and home visiting programs, among others- support in preventing domestic violence through education about healthy relationships, assistance in obtaining resources that might lower stress levels, and by building community (reducing isolation for potential victims).

 Lastly, foster care, adoption and related services also play a role in addressing domestic violence; by allowing children who have witnessed domestic violence in their families of origin to be connected with a resource family who can provide a safe environment for them.